 Boys' Tennis: Randy Ross

 Randy Ross has played tennis for 50 years as an amateur and professional.
-He has coached at Kent Denver for 20 years, bringing home eight State Championships, including a “three-peat” in 2013-2015.
+He has coached at Kent Denver for 20 years, bringing home nine State Championships, including a “four-peat” in 2013-2016.

 Coach Ross has worked with tennis players for 40 years overall and is a USPTA Elite Professional.
 He is excited to continue Kent Denver boys’ tennis’ winning tradition for years to come!

 In 2016, Coach Ross was named High School Coach of the Year by the Intermountain Division of the United States Professional Tennis Association.

 Emily Danitz has been teaching and coaching volleyball at Kent Denver School for four years.
 She came on to the athletics program as Junior Varsity head coach and assumed the Varsity coach role two years ago.
 In her second season as head coach, Emily took the Varsity team to the playoffs for the first time in 10 years.